Meeting Time: March 02, 2022 at 9:00am PST

 • 10225953017997206

-Laura Clein over 2 years ago
+Laura Clein almost 3 years ago

 Redoing the SSHR requirement again to create a more narrow a pathway at this time is not right.
 In our case, we thought our SSHR was done years ago, since we had a County Permit since 2017, we never had an embossed receipt.
 Yet, last year it took us 5 or 6 months to renew our County Permit due to the SSHR.
 Ours was sent to CDFW & they approved it.
 And now it's changing again?
 And now we may have to do SSHR again?
 And not have a smooth renewal again???
 This is not right, and it sure seems that the MCP is moving the goalposts again.
 We support Julia Carrera's comments re: setbacks.
 We support the CCAG & MCA memos.
 Thank you for your consideration, Laura & Marty Clein, Martyjuana™